Noncommutative Iwasawa theory arising from Hecke algebras: Application to -adic L-function

 \subsection{Remarks on Torsion Congruence in Families}

-We examine the torsion congruences in the case when the character $\epsilon$ of the group $G_{F'}$ is trivial.
-Recall that $F$ is a totally real field and $F'$ be a totally real extension of degree $p$.
-The Galois group $\Delta=\gal(F'/F)$ has order $p$.
-As before, $f$ is a Hilbert modular form of weight $\kappa=(0,I)$ defined over $F$, and $f'$ is the base-change of $f$ to $F'$.
+With the above theorem in place, the torsion congruences along with the validity of the Main conjecture over $\mathscr G_F$, for any finite extension $F\subset\inft{F}$ will be the subject of another exploration.
+Briefly, for the adjoint representations, as before, $f$ be a Hilbert modular form of weight $\kappa=(0,I)$ defined over $F$, and $f'$ be the base-change of $f$ to $F'$.
 We assume that both these modular forms are ordinary at all the primes above $p$.
-Then $\int_{G_{F}}d\mu_F(\sigma)$ is the $p$-adic L-function of $f$ in $\II$, which we denote by $L_{p,F}$.
+Then $\int_{\mathscr G_{F}}d\mu_F(\sigma)$ is the $p$-adic L-function of $f$ in $\II$, which we denote by $L_{p,F}$.
 These $p$-adic L-functions have been constructed in \cite[\S 5.3.6]{hida-mfg} when $F=\Q$.
 A similar construction works over the totally real fields under some conditions \cite{rosso}.
 Note that there is no cyclotomic variable in these $p$-adic L-functions.
-Further, $\int_{G_{F'}}d\wt\mu_{F'}(\sigma)$ is the image of the $p$-adic L-function of $f'$ in $\II$.
+Further, $\int_{\mathscr G_{F'}}d\wt\mu_{F'}(\sigma)$ is the image of the $p$-adic L-function of $f'$ in $\II$.
 We denote this image by $\wt L_{p,F'}$.
 These $p$-adic L-functions generate the characteristic ideals of the dual Selmer groups $\sg{F}{\ad{\bosym\rho_f}\otimes\II}$ and $\sg{F'}{\ad{\bosym\rho_{f'}}\otimes\II}$.
 The torsion congruence then takes following form